mdx-workshop/mdx-submissions21/paper.md

 We plan to design a decoder that can generate high-quality audio.
 This can be applied to real-world audio in future work.
 This methodology can generate a decomposed representation of the various sounds of the real world.
 As a result, it can be implemented to various tasks such as audio generation and audio event detection, and localization.

 # Acknowledgements
+This research was supported by Basic Science Research Program through the National Research Foundation of Korea(NRF) funded by the Ministry of Education(NRF-2021R1A6A3A03046770).
+This work was also supported by the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT)(No. NRF-2020R1A2C1012624, NRF-2021R1A2C2011452).

 # References